nvgr-GenAI/my-learning/DATA_STRUCTURES_STANDARDIZATION_COMPLETE.md

    - Add references between related topics
    - Create links between complementary data structure operations

+4. **Quality Assurance:**
+   - Review all code examples for correctness
+   - Ensure consistent difficulty progression in problem sets

 ## 🎯 Results

-The Data Structures section now offers a comprehensive, well-structured, and consistent learning experience across all major data structures.
-Each section provides the depth and breadth needed for thorough understanding, from basic concepts to advanced applications.
+The Data Structures section now offers a more comprehensive, well-structured, and consistent learning experience across all major data structures.
+The recent standardization work has:

+1. **Added extensive conceptual material** for Hash Tables and Sets
+2. **Upgraded problem sets** to the tabbed format for Hash Tables and Sets (both medium and hard)
+3. **Created application-focused content** for queues
+4. **Standardized the problem presentation format** across data structure types
+5. **Enhanced the learning experience** with structured interview tips and study plans

+Each section now provides the depth and breadth needed for thorough understanding, from basic concepts to advanced applications, with a clear learning path and consistent presentation format.